Regardless of how it happened, suffering an arm injury can leave you with limited mobility and reduced independence.

 It’s often not until you’ve suffered an arm injury that you realise how difficult it is to live your daily life when you’re in pain and how unfair it is to go without support, an apology and compensation for the impact it’s on your life.

-If you’ve suffered an arm injury, we can help you understand whether you could make a personal injury claim for free.
+If you’ve suffered an arm injury, a trained legal adviser can help you understand whether you could make a personal injury claim for free.

-You can reach us on 0800 234 6438 or, if you prefer, you can fill in one of our online contact forms and we’ll get back to you.
+You can reach an adviser on 0800 234 6438 or, if you prefer, you can fill in one of the online contact forms on this page and they’ll get back to you.

 Of course, not everybody can claim for their arm injury, as sometimes nobody is at fault for the accident which caused the injury.

-However, if you meet the following criteria then it’s likely we can help you start a case:
+However, if you meet the following criteria then it’s likely you can ask for help to start your case:

 In some instances, it can be difficult to know whether somebody else was at fault for your accident, particularly if it happened at work or while you were alone.
 However, even in cases where nobody was present to directly cause your accident, somebody else may still be at fault.